klueless-project-management/project-management/readme-wk3.md

 Project Charter

-- A Document (or series of documents developed during the initialization phase)
+- A Document (or series of documents developed during the initialisation phase)
 - Outlines the purposed of the project, including things like
   - Problem statement
   - Objectives